rd235/vde_dnsutils/README.md

 All the required AAAA records can be added by hand, but clearly fqdndhcp has been design to interoperate with hashdns.

-In the following we assume that the hashdns server described above is up and running.
+In the following we'll assume that a hashdns server is up and running (as described in the previous sections of this README file).

 #### 2A. run fqdndhcp (on a real host)
 ```